jrinehart76/cloudthings/infrastructure/arm-templates/dashboardmanager/README.md

 ## **Dashboard Libary Cosmos Db**

 When choosing a database to store the information required of the dashboard library SQL was discussed.
 However, it was determined the complexties to store and model the database were very high and a relational database was not a good fit for the goal of the dashboard.
 Then it was decided to go with
-The Dashboard Library is seperated into three containers in the Cosmos Db **10m-dashboard-library-db**.
+The Dashboard Library is seperated into three containers in the Cosmos Db **MSP-dashboard-library-db**.

 * DashboardType
 * parts